rmind/ttimer/README.md

 the `time_t` type.
 Internally, the mechanism does not assume UNIX time.

 This is a tick-based mechanism and the accuracy, as well as the granularity, depends on the tick period.
-Depending on the use case case, for an optimal tick rate, you might want to consider using the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency).
+Depending on the use case, for an optimal tick rate, you might want to consider using the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency).